MikoBie/typst_template/main.typ

 #focus-slide(background: mainColor, [Micro-targeting is sending a message to a highly specific portion of an audience based on particular information.])

 #slide(title: [Matz et al., 2017])[
-  #show: el.default-enum-list.with(checklist: true, label-style: (fill: enumColor))
+  #show: el.config.checklist.with(
+    baseline: "center",
+    fill: enumColor,
+  )
+  #show: el.default-enum-list.with(fill: (enumColor))
   #v(15%)
   - [x] 2007 David Stillwell creates #highlight[myPersonality] Facebook App to share a personality questionnaire

-  - [x] by 2012 6 million people completed personality questionnaire
+  - [x] by 2012, 6 million people completed the personality questionnaire

-  - [x] 40% of participants gave the informed consent to share their Facebook data
+  - [x] 40% of participants gave informed consent to share their Facebook data

   - [x] Private traits and attributes are predictable from digital records of human behavior (Kosinski, Stillwell, & Graepel, 2013)

-  - [ ] Psychological targeting as an effective approach to digital mass persuasion (Matz et al., 2017)
+  - [ ] Psychological targeting as an effective approach to digital mass persuasion (Matz et al., 2017) ]
-]

 #slide(title: [Matz et al., 2017])[